 – Jean-Jacques Rosseau, an ISFP

 Because introverted feeling is so value-focused in an internal way (“what is right for me”) Fi users will focus more intensely on a specific group of people.
 Introverted functions have a smaller breadth but a deeper focus, whereas extraverted functions have a wider breadth but a more shallow focus.
-So Fi users may care intensely for a specific group of people, pulling all their energy into understanding and empathizing and helping them.
+So Fi users care intensely for a specific group of people, pulling all their energy into understanding and empathizing and helping them.
 As I said before, IFPs are very focused on standing up for people, animals, or causes they feel are needing attention.
-They hate to see injustice of any kind, so they thrive on championing and speaking for small groups of people who need a voice.
-Conversely, they may have a more difficult time empathizing with people who are outside of that “group” because their motives and emotions are so different from their own or because their passions conflict with their own.
-This does not mean that IFPs are “cliquey” types at all.
-Far from it.
-It merely means that they won’t be able to as easily empathize with people who are walking on a very different road from their own and in a different direction than their “group”.
-They are selective with whom they choose to share their intense feelings with, yet they are always willing to lend a listening ear to anyone who needs it.
+They hate to see injustices of any kind, so they thrive on championing and speaking for small groups of people who need a voice.
+To people they don’t know very well IFPs can actually seem very cool or aloof.
+They don’t share their emotions readily unless a great amount of trust is gained.
+This is why sometimes I refer to Fi-doms as “feelers in disguise”.
+You have to prove your loyalty and trustworthiness before they’ll share with you their deep emotions and values.

 Introverted Feeling and Career Fields